17th International Conference on the Short Story in English

 Julia Prendergast

 Julia lives in Melbourne, Australia, on unceded Wurundjeri land.
 Her novel, The Earth Does Not Get Fat (2018) was longlisted for the Indie Book Awards (debut fiction).
 Her short story collection, Bloodrust and Other Stories, was published in 2022.
 Julia’s short stories and prose poems have been recognised and published: Lightship Anthology (UK), Glimmer Train (US), New Writing (UK), TEXT (AU), Séan Ó Faoláin Competition (IE).
+Her narrative-driven essays have been widely published in New Writing, and elsewhere.
 Julia is Associate Professor and Discipline Leader (Creative Writing, Literature, and Publishing) at Swinburne University, Melbourne.
 She is President|Chair of the Australasian Association of Writing Programs (AAWP), the peak academic body representing the discipline of Creative Writing in Australasia.
 Julia is a practice-led researcher, an enthusiastic supporter of transdisciplinary, open and collaborative research practices, with a particular interest in neuro|psychoanalytic approaches to writing and creativity.

 TBA